Fact Sheet 6c:

 Can I dispute a low credit score?

 No. The dispute process outlined in the FCRA applies to your credit report, not your credit score.
 Since your score is based on data in your credit report at any given time, correcting errors in your credit report should improve your score.
-(For information on how to dispute data in your credit report, see www.ftc.gov/bcp/edu/pubs/consumer/credit/cre21.shtm)
+The Federal Trade Commission provides information on how to dispute data in your credit report.

-The exact formula of the FICO and other scoring models such as the VantageScore is a trade secret.
+The exact formulas of the FICO, VantageScore and other scoring models are trade secrets.
 However, Fair Isaac has identified five factors and the importance given to each factor.
-VantageScore and other scoring models include most of the same factors.
-However, the weight given to individual factors may vary.
+They are:

 - Payment history - 35%